spotify/echoprint-codegen/README.md

     brew install ffmpeg boost taglib

+On Windows:

+Refer to the documentation under the windows folder for more specifics.

+The binary generated in Windows will be named codegen by default where as on Linux or Mac OS-X it is named echoprint-codegen.

 ## Notes about libcodegen:

 Code generation takes a buffer of floating point PCM data sampled at 11025 Hz and mono.